T2201 Disability Tax Credit Application Form (Updated February 2024)

 6. What to do if your Disability Tax Credit claim is denied

-But before we dive into detail about the T2201 form, we’d like to start off by explaining a few things about the Disability Tax Credit Certificate Form – T2201, that you need to know:
+But before we dive into detail about the T2201 form, we’d like to start by explaining a few things about the Disability Tax Credit Certificate Form – T2201, that you need to know:

 What is the Disability Tax Credit Certificate – T2201?

-After which, you must ask a medical practitioner to fill out and complete Part B (pages 3-16).
-There they will provide detailed information on the impairments you or a family member are suffering from.
+To complete the T2201 form, you must first fill out all personal details in the ‘individual’s section’ of the form, Part A (pages 1-2).
+Following this, you should ask a medical practitioner to fill out and complete Part B (pages 3-16).
+Here, they will provide detailed information on the impairments you or a family member are experiencing.

-Most importantly, your medical practitioner must explain in detail how the impairments you have to affect your ability to perform activities of daily living.
+Most importantly, your medical practitioner must explain in detail how the impairments you have affect your ability to perform activities of daily living.

 Where Do I Find the Disability Tax Credit Form?